 The Baltic Power offshore wind farm is the ORLEN Group’s key project supporting transition towards a clean, low-carbon economy.
 Renewable energy sources, including offshore wind farms, will be a springboard for our sustainable development in the years to come.
 Located 23 km to the north of the Polish coastline, on the level of Choczewo and Łeba, Baltic Power is one of the most advanced projects planned in the Polish Exclusive Economic Zone in the Baltic Sea.
 We hold a licence to construct an up to 1.2 GW wind farm, but its final capacity will depend on a number of factors, such as the geological conditions of the Baltic Sea bed, environmental conditions and technological developments.

 Construction of offshore wind farms is a complex and multi-stage process.
 According to the adopted schedule, the construction of the farm is planned to start in 2023 and its commissioning in 2026.
 It will involve development of infrastructure consisting of some 100 wind turbines in an area of more than 130 km2.
 Depending on what technology is eventually chosen, each turbine will be about 270 m high.

-The Poland's National Energy Policy (PEP2040) outlines the potential and assumes development of offshore wind energy in the area of the Polish Exclusive Economic Zone of the Baltic Sea with the capacity of aprox.
+The Polish State National Energy Policy (PEP2040) outlines the potential of and assumes the development of offshore wind energy in the area of the Polish Exclusive Economic Zone of the Baltic Sea, with the capacity of aprox.
 5.9 GW in 2030 and up to 11 GW in 2040.
 Offshore wind farms in the Baltic may play a key role in Poland’s energy transition, contribute to the strengthening of the country’s energy security, and help tackle air pollution.